nithin3q/apex/README.md

-# `Scenario And Vehicle CRUD App`
+# `Scenario Vehicle CRUD Application`

 ## About the project

-In this project directory, there is an end-to-end CRUD application made with ReactJS.
-Users can add scenarios and vehicles, and each scenario can have multiple vehicles.
-Users can read, create, update, and delete scenarios and vehicles.
-When a scenario is deleted, all vehicles under it will also be deleted.
+This project directory contains an end-to-end CRUD application built with ReactJS.
+Users can manage scenarios and vehicles, with each scenario capable of having multiple vehicles.
+Users can perform operations such as creating, reading, updating, and deleting scenarios and vehicles.

-The application can create, display, update, and delete scenarios and vehicles.
-A scenario can have multiple vehicles, and vehicles will move when the user clicks a button based on the scenario and vehicle parameters.
+When a scenario is deleted, all associated vehicles will also be removed.

+## Key Features
+Scenarios: Manage scenarios with unique IDs, names, and durations.
+Vehicles: Manage vehicles with unique IDs, names, initial positions (X and Y), speed, direction (Towards, Backwards, Upwards, and Downwards), and color.
-On the Home page, users can select the scenarios they have created and start the simulation.
-When the user clicks the play button, vehicles starts moving based on the direction and speed until the scenario time is over.
+Simulation: Start a simulation where vehicles move based on their parameters until the scenario time is over.

-The scenario have following fields:
-- Scenario id
-- Scenario name
-- Time

 The Vehicle have following fields:
 - Vehicle id